Stuycs-K/finalprojectapcs-4-yee-estella-yesley-kiran/PROTOTYPE.md

 How you are breaking down the project and who is responsible for which parts.

+## JOBS
+Kiran's Responsibilities:
+- Game
+- Point classes

+Estella's Responsibilities:
+- Game
+- Character, Ghosts, and Pacman classes

+## TIMELINE
 A timeline with expected completion dates of parts of the project.
-(CHANGE THIS!!!!!)
+- Wednesday, 05/21 Complete Protoype
+-